-CUTOUTS, EXTENSION, AND STACKING - This act allows cutouts and extensions on nonconforming signs and makes existing stacked signs legal nonconforming.
+CUTOUTS, EXTENSION, AND STACKING - This act allows cutouts and extensions on nonconforming signs and makes existing stacked signs legal nonconforming (section 226.540(2)(a)).

-ZONED AREAS - This act requires businesses to have the presence of an owner or employee on the premises for at least 20 hours per week to be considered a valid business when determining whether a property is commercial or industrial.
+ZONED AREAS - This act requires that commercially zoned areas have a commercial business within 600 feet before outdoor advertising is permitted (section 226.540(6)).
+This act requires businesses to have the presence of an owner or employee on the premises for at least 20 hours per week to be considered a valid business when determining whether a property is commercial or industrial.

 PERMIT FEES - This act increases original permit fee to erect a billboard from \$28.50 to \$200 and increases biennial inspection fees to \$50 on August 28, 2002, \$75 on August 28, 2003, and \$100 on August 28, 2004.
+This act also encourages the commission to adopt a renewal system in which all permits of a particular highway are renewed in the same month.

-REMOVAL OF BILLBOARDS - This act allows for the non-compensated removal of billboards for failing to pay fees over 12 months.
-This act increases the amount of time to cure a billboard violation from 30 to 60 days and requires actual notice of a violation before removal of a sign.
+REMOVAL OF BILLBOARDS - This act allows for the non-compensated removal of billboards for failing to pay fees over 12 months (section 226.580).
+This act increases the amount of time to cure a billboard violation from 30 to 60 days and requires actual notice of a violation before the Department of Transportation can remove a sign.